d2l-ai/d2l-en/chapter_introduction/index.md

 :label:`fig_death_cap`

-Now, assume that you built a classifier and trained it to predict if a mushroom is poisonous based on a photograph.
+Now, assume that you built a classifier and trained it to predict whether a mushroom is poisonous based on a photograph.
 Say our poison-detection classifier outputs that the probability that
 :numref:`fig_death_cap` contains a death cap is 0.2.